Korioz/krz_personalmenu/README.md

 # krz_personalmenu
 **krz_personalmenu** is a **PersonalMenu** for FiveM developed on top of [ESX](https://github.com/ESX-Org/es_extended) and [NativeUILua-Reloaded](https://github.com/iTexZoz/NativeUILua_Reloaded)

+### Important
+- **You are not allowed to modify the repository and re-release it, you can only fork it**
+- **If you want to contribute you can make a pull request or open a new issue**

 ### Links & Support
 - [Discord](https://discord.gg/bqcebpj)
 - **Dicord Username**: Korioz#0478